Improved decoding of symmetric rank metric errors: --polynomials and Gabidulin codes

 Other crucial objects in the sequel are {\em $q$--polynomials}, which provide a comfortable context to describe $\Fqn$--linear codes.
 A $q$--polynomial is a linear combination of $q^{\text{th}}$--powers of the formal variable $X$.
 Namely it is a polynomial of the form

 The integer $r$ is referred to as the {\em $q$--degree} of $P$ and denoted $\deg_q(P)$.
-We endow $q$--polynomials with the addition and the composition, which yields a noncommutative ring denoted by $\qp$.
+We endow $q$--polynomials with the addition and the composition, yielding a noncommutative ring denoted by $\qp$.

-\begin{remark} The ring $\mathcal L$ is usually known in computer algebra as the Ore ring or the ring of twisted polynomials $\Fqn[T, \theta]$ where $\theta$ denotes the Frobenius automorphism of $\Fqn$.
-This ring is similar to the usual ring of polynomials with the property that scalars do not commute with the variable but satisfy
+\if\IEEEversion0 \begin{remark} The ring $\qp$ is usually known in computer algebra as the Ore ring \cite{O33} or the ring of twisted polynomials $\Fqn[T, \theta]$ where $\theta$ denotes the Frobenius automorphism of $\Fqn$.
+Compared to usual rings of polynomials, in $\qp$ scalars do not commute with the variable and satisfy

-Here we prefer notation \eqref{eq:qpoly} with $q$--th powers of $X$ which is more usual in rank metric coding theory. \end{remark}
+Here we prefer notation \eqref{eq:qpoly} with $q$--th powers of $X$ which is more usual in rank metric coding theory. \end{remark} \fi